djordjedotlic/STE_rtadfCrypto/README.md

 "Multiple Bubbles: The Case of Cryptocurrencies"

-Seminar Selected Topics in Econometrics
+Seminar: Selected Topics in Econometrics

-Humboldt University of Berlin, WS18
+Humboldt University of Berlin, SS18

-Dorde Dotlic
+Đorđe Dotlić